Skip to main content

 The School of Politics and International Relations at Queen Mary has an interdisciplinary structure that enables us to deliver a modern approach to educational research.

-With a focus on high-quality teaching and innovation, this school ensures engaging educational pathways, alongside supportive staff and excellent research facilities.
-Our staff are active researchers with diverse interests, from British politics to the Middle East, which is reflected in our high-level teaching and the breadth of our programmes.
+With a focus on high-quality teaching and innovation, the school ensures engaging educational pathways, alongside supportive staff and excellent research facilities.
+Our staff are active researchers with diverse interests across politics, international relations, and sociology, from security and war to migration and environmental politicswhich is reflected in our high-level teaching and the breadth of our programmes.

 We are also a member of the Russell Group of leading research universities in the UK.